tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - OAI can be used in the Origin Policy
 - Requires custom headers to be set on the Origin
 - Custom Origins can use either approch or a combination of both

+### CloudFront - Private Distributions

+- Public - Open Access to objects
+- Private - requests require Signed Cookie or URL
+- 1 Behaviour - Whole Distribution PUBLIC or PRIVATE
+- Multiple Behaviours - each is PUBLIC or PRIVATE
+- OLD - A CloudFront Key is created by an Account Root User
+- OLD - The account is added as a TRUSTED SIGNER
+- NEW - TRUSTED KEY GROUPS

+### CloudFront - Signed URLs and Signed Cookies